phucnguyen81/lab/README.md

 # Jenkinsfile

 The Jenkinsfile is for Continuous Integration using Jenkins.

-Configure a Jenkins project with:
+- Configure a Jenkins project with:
     - Pipeline: `Pipeline script from SCM`
     - Repository: this repo
     - Branch: this branch
     - Script Path: Jenkinsfile
+- Make a change to this branch and commit
+- Wait a bit to verify that the job runs